Azure/GuestConfiguration/README.md

 | `LICENSE`             | The license for the sample.                                          |
 | `README.md`           | This README file.                                                    |
 | `SECURITY.md`         | How to report security issues.                                       |

+## Contributing

+Please read our [CONTRIBUTING.md](./CONTRIBUTING.md) which outlines all of our policies, procedures, and requirements for contributing to this project.
+Currently, we cannot accept contributions.

+This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
+For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

+## Support

+This module is intended to provide guidelines / samples to help authors to create their own configurations and resource modules for use in custom Machine Configuration projects.

+Support is best effort via GitHub issues.
+If there are any questions and comments, we will try to get to them but may not be able to.

+## Disclaimer

+We are not currently accepting PRs.

+Further, the machine configuration artifact build process is private, so the only feedback we can provide on a public PR is functional testing.
+We will have to do a full private integration test before merging.